xmnboy/init-dev.js/README.md

 > of a desire to build a more reliable and flexible `deviceready` detector.

 # `index.html`

+This file is provided simply as an example of where the `init-dev.js` file should be located within your `index.html` file.
+You do not need to use this `index.html` file to use the `init-dev.js` file -- it is provided for illustration only.

 Recommended JavaScript library load order for hybrid Cordova apps in your `index.html` file: